cecelot/site/src/pages/p/new-website.md

 layout: ../../layouts/Post.astro
 title: "All About My Millionth Website Rewrite"
 pubDate: "2024-06-02"
-description: "The history of my website and how I arrived at the techologies I'm using today."
+description: "From early iterations to today's version: a retrospective on the development of my website, discussing the techologies and tools I've experimented with to effectively publish and share my writing."
 author: "Alaina Newmark"
-tags: ["meta", "astro", "tailwindcss"]
+tags: ["astro", "tailwindcss", "meta", "reflections"]
 featured: false
 ---